 Friendliest dog breeds

 This list is by no means extensive and there are a number of breeds not mentioned here that might also be relatively friendly with a pet cat.
-As a rule of thumb, it is a good idea to avoid terriers, hounds and herding dogs, as these have been bred not only to chase small animals, but to catch and even kill them.
-Even the following breeds, who are statistically safer with a cat, should be introduced carefully to give them the time and space they need to come to trust their new companion.
+However, it is really down to the individual animal – and this consideration must be made across all dog breeds.
+Any new dog should be introduced to other pets carefully to give them the time and space they need to come to trust their new companion.
 Ultimately, how your dog reacts to a cat will depends on the dog’s individual personality.
 You should always ask previous owner/rescue centre what the dog is like with cats before adopting them.

 Friendliest cat breeds

 Similarly, this is not an extensive list and other breeds of cats might get along well with your dog.
 However, these are some of the breeds that are most tolerant of other animals sharing their living space.